jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 $ docker network create mysqlnet
 ```

-4. Pull the MySQL image from Dockerhub, and provide a name and password for DB.
+4. Pull the MySQL image from Dockerhub, and provide a name and password for your database.

 ```bash
 $ docker run --rm -d -v mysql:/var/lib/mysql \